 Is it just me, or is intuitive eating suddenly everywhere!?
 It’s all over Instagram, where dietitians are telling you to listen to your body and stop demonizing foods.
 It’s making headlines in outlets that typically talk only about weight loss and dieting.
 And of course, it’s one of the most searched nutrition topics on Google.
 Still, there are so many questions about the approach that typically go unanswered.

-The question I hear the most from friends and readers is: Can you use intuitive eating for weight loss?
+The question I hear the most from clients, readers, and friends is: Can you use intuitive eating for weight loss?

 Before we get into the nuances of this question and its answer, let’s get something straight.